enFactorial/NFCAndroidTests/README.md

    </tech-list>
 </resources>
 ```
+#### Outcome case 3:

-#### Outcome: When the NfcA tag (white CC looking NFC) is swiped the app starts.
+When the NfcA tag (white CC looking NFC) is swiped the app starts.
 If I change NfcA to IsoDep (ISO-14443-4) and swipe K1 the app does not start and the low pitch sound is played.

 ## NFC-Test5